-The arranging of the funeral service involves many elements.
+Arranging a funeral service involves many elements.
 Let our professional funeral directors in Stirling or Callander take care of all of the details.
-We will listen carefully to your requirements, help you make important and difficult decisions, liaise with third parties, and are responsible for ensuring everything runs as smoothly as possible on the day.
+We will listen carefully to your requirements, help you make important and difficult decisions, liaise with third parties, and ensure everything runs as smoothly as possible on the day.
 Let us guide you through the options for:

 The funeral service